edwinm/testProxy/README.md

 Test your local websites on other devices

-If you are running a webserver in a local virtual machine like VirtualBox or VMware and possibly using Vagrant or Docker, you can't just access this webserver from other computers or mobile devices like phones or tablets.
+If you are running a webserver as localhost with a local webserver of in a virtual machine like VirtualBox or VMware and possibly using Vagrant or Docker, you can't always access this webserver from other computers or mobile devices like phones or tablets.

 TestProxy will create a proxy to this webserver and makes them available to other devices on the same (WiFi) network.
 All without any configuration.